 [See Abstract (DE/EN) and Contents (ISBN: 978-3-8322-4010-3)]

 [See the slides of the Doctoral Dissertation on Februry 25th, 2005.]

 ⋆: If I had to use a hyped AI language, the title of my PhD thesis would be something like “Intelligent, semiconscious hyperparameter tuning of agnostic machine learning optimizers.”
 But no, I'm not that guy ...

 M.Sc.
 Computer Science, Havana University, Cuba (1998): Implementation of Evolutionary Techniques and Design of Intelligent Agents for the Mathematical Modelling of Chemical Processes (in Spanish).

 B.Sc.
-Mathematical Cybernetics (Best Thesis Award, student event), Havana University, Cuba (1992): Expert System for the Parameter Estimation in Differential Equations (in Spanish).
+Mathematics Cybernetics (Best Thesis Award, student event), Havana University, Cuba (1992): Expert System for Parameter Estimation in Differential Equations (in Spanish).